Nuala McAllister

 Nuala McAllister (born 5 March 1990) is an Alliance Party politician who has been a Member of the Legislative Assembly (MLA) for Belfast North since 2022.

 Early life

-McAllister was raised in a Catholic family, but now claims to be an atheist.
+McAllister was raised in a Catholic family, but is now an atheist.
 Her mother was a "working class, north Belfast Catholic woman who had eight children" and Nuala was "made to read at Mass until I was 16 and go to Mass every single Sunday ... at quite a young age I'd already begun to question everything”.

 “Why was always a question for me and, quite quickly, I just didn’t believe."

 She was educated at Dominican College, Fortwilliam, and then at Ulster University.

 Political career

 Councillor (2014–2022)

 McAllister was elected as an Alliance Party councillor for the Castle DEA in North Belfast on Belfast City Council at the 2014 local elections, taking 9.64% of the first preference votes.
 She was re-elected at the 2019 local elections, topping the poll with 1,787 first preference votes and being elected at the first count – narrowly edging out future Sinn Féin MP John Finucane, who was also elected on the first count.